liangdrime/RLStickyHeaderFlowLayout/README.md

 ```
 <br>
 ### Use StroyBoard
 If you want to use stroyboard for your collectionview.
-Now `RLStickyHeaderFlowLayout` does not perfect support stroyboard, because it is always unable to change the custom class of flowlayout in storyboard to `RLStickyHeaderFlowLayout`.
+Now `RLStickyHeaderFlowLayout.framework` does not perfect support stroyboard, because it is always unable to change the custom class of flowlayout in storyboard to `RLStickyHeaderFlowLayout`.
 However, there is a way to solve this problem:<br>

 - Create a class subclass of `RLStickyHeaderFlowLayout` like this: